Legana/AMP_pub/02_build_training_data.md

 ## Mature Peptide Background Dataset

 As a background dataset for mature peptides we have several options.
-One would be to simply take peptides as random substrings from the full protein database.
-Another is to select proteins in swissprot with lengths similar to mature peptides.
-This latter option is probably more representative of a real classification problem where we decide apriori to only look at short peptides within a larger dataset and wish to distinguish AMPs from other typical short peptides/proteins like toxins.
+The ideal would be to take mature peptides from SwissProt that were not AMPs since this most closely reflects a likely use case for the predictor.
+In this situation however our goal is to compare ampir with previous work so we adopted a process of background dataset construction similar to existing approaches.

 Specifically the method used for constructing a mature peptide background for `ampir` is;